rajibhossen/starter-hugo-academic/content/publication/undergrad/index.md

 ---
-title: "An example conference paper"
+title: "An approach to demand side load curtailment for the future intelligent and smart power grid of Bangladesh"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here